|

 it was clear

-that the whole steering mechanism was beyond repair.
-The simplest solution was to build a transom hung rudder with a tiller and on researching the subject I decided it was best to build it from solid wood. |
+The simplest solution was to build a transom hung rudder with a tiller and on researching the subject I decided it was best to build it from solid wood.

 However, the blade can be subject to quite considerable twist and flex due to water pressure.

-Plywood which is constantly flexing and twisting will eventually start to delaminate as the bond between the piles breaks down.
+Plywood which is constantly flexing and twisting will eventually start to delaminate

-The only way to prevent a plywood from flexing too much it would to be make it overly thick.
+The only way to prevent a plywood from flexing too much would to be make it overly thick.

 However this can be countered if you build the blade up using several planks of flat-grained timber with the growth rings alternating in direction.

-planks from warping, the bow in one plank will counterbalance the bow
+Although this will not prevent the individual planks from warping, the bow in one plank will counterbalance the bow in the next.

 The use of strapping or drift bolts will also help prevent warping and strengthen the construction, they can also be used to repair and old rudder.